“G’day mate,” Jason said. “Looks like you’ve had a spill. Need a hand up?”

 What if monster snakes do have thumbs?

 Running along the pathway, forgetting his previous caution turned out to be a mistake.
 His sandalled foot slipped on a slick section of plank and he tumbled over.
 He landed hard on the walkway, the sand coating scraping on his naked torso.
-Lamp still clutched in a death-grip, he ignoring the pain to get up and keep moving.
+Lamp still clutched in a death-grip, he ignored the pain to get up and keep moving.
 Going as quickly as he dared, he reached the end of the walkway and ducked straight into the tunnel, dropping the lamp that would slow his crawl.

 His hands and knees hammered into the hard surface of the narrow passage, shoulders and head banging against the side and top.
 He didn’t let it slow him down, scrambling forward until he saw the dim light at the bottom of the well.
 Crawling out, he fumbled straight for the rungs set into the side.
 Hand over hand, he yanked himself upwards.
 Only after he was a good way up the inside of the well did he let himself pause to look down.
 The snake shouldn’t be able to climb up, but it shouldn’t have been able to open a door, either.